zeropingheroes/lancache-autofill/README.md

 * `sudo ./install.sh`

 # Quick Start
+1. Install and initialise SteamCMD:

+    `./lancache-autofill steam:initialise`

-1. Set the default Steam account to be used when queueing apps for download:
+2. Set the default Steam account to be used when queueing apps for download:

     `nano .env`

-2. Search for the apps you wish to download to find their app ID:
+3. Search for the apps you wish to download to find their app ID:

 	`./lancache-autofill steam:search-apps "team fortress 2"`

 	`440     Team Fortress 2
 	[...]`

-3. Queue the app for download by ID:
+4. Queue the app for download by ID:

     `./lancache-autofill steam:queue-app 440`

+5. Authorise your Steam account:

+    `./lancache-autofill steam:authorise-account`

-4. Start downloading items in the download queue:
+6. Start downloading items in the download queue:

     `./lancache-autofill steam:start-downloading`

-5. View the download queue to see the status of the downloads:
+7. View the download queue to see the status of the downloads:

     `./lancache-autofill steam:show-queue`

-6. Clear the temporary download location:
+8. Clear the temporary download location:

     `./lancache-autofill app:initialise-downloads-directory`